Feyerabend/vm/cmp4/README.md

 *factor*
 A factor can be one of the following:
-* `ident`: An identifier, typically representing a variable name.
 * `number`: A numeric value.
 * `( expression )`: A complete expression enclosed in
   parentheses, allowing for nested expressions.